orangejuice/blog/data/activity/movie-机器人总动员-2008/record.en.md

     Elissa Knight
 ---

-This is too romantic.
-It's infuriating, it's heartbreaking.
-Humans are such strange creatures, the more you love them, the more you hate them, and the more you hate them, the more you love them.
+This is just too romantic.
+Infuriating.
+Crying.
+Humanity is such a strange creature, causing as much love as hatred, and as much hatred as love.